How to Avoid International ATM Fees When Traveling Abroad

 1. Understanding International ATM Fees

 When you withdraw cash overseas, you may face multiple fees from different sources.
-Here’s a breakdown of the most common charges:
+Here are the most common charges and how they stack:

 Fee TypeWho Charges ItTypical CostHow to Avoid It

-Foreign Transaction FeeYour Bank or Card Network1–3% of amount withdrawnUse cards with no foreign fees
+Foreign Transaction FeeYour Bank or Card Network1–3% of amount withdrawnUse cards with no foreign transaction fees

 For fee-free ATMs in the U.S., see our Best No-Fee ATMs Nationwide Guide.